bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

      uname -a

-The output should indicate that the version of the running kernel is now 5.x.x-sc and that SMP functionality is enabled, as per the following sample output.
+The output should indicate that the version of the running kernel is now 6.1.x-sc and that SMP functionality is enabled, as per the following sample output.

-     Linux NAS-X 5.15.70-sc #1 SMP Wed Sep 28 16:43:29 AEST 2022 armv6l GNU/Linux
+     Linux NAS-X 6.1.26-sc #1 SMP Wed May 6 16:43:29 EST 2023 armv6l GNU/Linux

 Further confirm that the services you wish to make use of on the Seagate Central are functional, including